MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 slug: 01-setting-up-i
 ---

-We're going to learn how to set up a web server using Express, generate HTML using Handlebars, and make it look good using Sass.
+We're going to learn how to set up a web server using Express, generate HTML using Handlebars, and make it look good using Bootstrap.

 Before we dive in, it's helpful to think about the big picture and understand how these tools work together.
 We're going to build our app using an architecture called Model-View-Controller (MVC).